 Research has associated the acidic properties of methamphetamine with tooth decay.
 Chemicals found in the drug — such as anhydrous ammonia, red phosphorus and lithium — can deteriorate tooth enamel and contribute to meth mouth.

 However, severe tooth decay caused by methamphetamine use is likely the result of dry mouth, poor oral hygiene and tooth grinding.
-Meth users often neglect their personal hygiene and clench their jaws, which exacerbates declines in dental health.
+Meth users often neglect their personal hygiene and clench their jaws, which exacerbates declines in dental health, according to the National Institute on Drug Abuse.
 Over time, the teeth of meth users become brittle and could eventually fall out.

 A person’s method of ingestion also contributes to meth mouth.
 A report published in the Journal of Periodontology indicated that people who snorted methamphetamine experienced worse tooth decay than individuals who smoked or injected the drug.